RunestoneInteractive/RunestoneServer/source/PythonTurtle/FlowofExecutionoftheforLoop.rst

 A codelens demonstration is a good way to help you visualize exactly how the flow of control works with the for loop.
 Try stepping forward and backward through the program by pressing the buttons.
-You can see the value of ``name`` change as the loop iterates thru the list of friends.
+You can see the value of ``name`` change as the loop iterates through the list of friends.

 .. codelens:: vtest